deep-stuff-08/Cuda-By-Example/README.md

 ## Run Instructions

-run the bash script run.sh and pass the program number you want to run as a command line argument
+Run the bash script 'run.sh' and pass the program number you want to run as a command line argument

 Example to run 1_DeviceQuery.cu :